1000001101000/HP_Chromebook_15/README.md

 It appears that they removed support for the keyboard backlight in the bootloader/BIOS somewhere around ChromeOS 77, even when it was supported I wasn't able to find any way to adjust it within Chrome OS.

 I was able to make it work on my device by:
-- downloading a ChromeOS recovery image from https://cros-updates-serving.appspot.com
+- downloading a ChromeOS 75 recovery image from https://cros-updates-serving.appspot.com
 - restore ChromeOS using the recovery image (enable debug options when it asks and set a root password).
-- disable network once in ChromeOS so that it doesn't auto-update and restore the current version
+- before connecting to wifi use alt-F2 (right arrow) to connect to a terminal and log in with the root password you just set
-- use alt-F2 (right arrow) to connect to a terminal and disable autoupdates (remove update script from /etc/?) i'm having trouble finding the link I used.
+- disable autoupdates `rm /etc/update_manager.conf` then run chromeos-setdevpassword so that you can run root commands within ChromeOS
 - restart so that you have a session with network that isn't trying to autoupdate.
 - run through the process to enable legacy boot and then install linux as normal